 The first available class was a 90-minute session on no-makeup makeup.
-At first I kind of chuckled a bit, considering the fact that a fresh-faced look shouldn't take over an hour to learn, right?
-But ironically, the class's long length intrigued me—What could we possibly be learning that takes 90 minutes?
+At first, I kind of chuckled a bit, considering the fact that a fresh-faced look shouldn't take over an hour to learn, right?
+But the class's long length was more intriguing than off-putting—What could we possibly be learning that takes 90 minutes?
 I wondered.
 And with that, I signed up and patiently waited for the day to arrive.

 I showed up bright-eyed and bushy-tailed at 10 a.m. on a Saturday and was escorted to a long table in the back of the Sephora store.
 Lined up along the table were mirrors, "hygiene stations" equipped with sponges, spoolies, makeup remover, etc., and a face chart explaining the look.
-Our lovely instructor Annie told us that she would teach the class in sections, so she would demonstrate the first few steps on her model, Mia, and then we would execute those steps on ourselves.
-Here's what I learned:
+Our lovely instructor Annie told us that she would teach the class in sections.
+In other words, she would demonstrate the first few steps on her model, Mia, and then we would execute those steps on ourselves.
+And I did learn some things.

 What I didn't like about the class was that shade-matching was difficult given the time restriction.
 My cushion foundation made me look a little chalky, so I wish I had been able to find my own shade or that we were able to pick out our shades before the class started.
 I also didn't love that the products given to us were testers taken off the floor.
 I'm a bit of a germaphobe, so I really wasn't a fan of putting on lipstick and mascara that other customers had been playing with, even if we did use our own clean brushes and spoolies to apply the product.

 All in all, I really enjoyed my first makeup class and learned a lot in the process.
 And for no cost at all, I can't recommend it enough.